guile-eng/ICP_Extractor/README.md

   2. Check the Setup options you want

-    - noblk= remove the blank samples, nostd= remove the standard samples
+    - noblk= remove the blank samples
+    - nostd= remove the standard samples
     - nohno3= remove samples that have HNO in their label name
     - Selec.
 All Samples = Start the loading screen with all samples selected
     - Selec.
 All Samples = Start the loading screen with all elements selected